App Volumes Architecture

 Package and Writable Volume Template Placement

 When new packages and Writable Volumes are deployed, predefined templates are used as the copy source.
 Administrators should place these templates on a centralized shared storage platform.
 As with all production shared storage objects, the template storage should be highly available, resilient, and recoverable.
-See to get started.
+See Configuring Storage to get started.

 Package sizing and Writable Volume sizing are critical for success in a production environment.
 Package volumes should be large enough to allow programs to be installed and should also allow for software updates.
 Packages should always have at least 20 percent free disk space available so administrators can easily update programs without having to resize the package volumes.